PAGURI: a user experience study of creative interaction with text-to-music models: Results

-Several users expressed interest in personalizing the same model repeatedly by inserting multiple text-audio concepts into it, to verify whether the model could distinguish multiple concepts simultaneously or if this would cause an exclusive overlap of concepts.
-P2\textsuperscript{*} states that \textit{"Fine-tuning the model greatly increases the quality in the generation of one specific genre, but it also lowers the average quality when generating music from completely different genres."} P5 claims that \textit{"The fine-tuning overlay \textbf{only works individually.}"} P13 expressed the desire to train the model with three different text-audio pairs (bass, drums, and synth lead sound) to generate a track containing all three sound classes.
-After completing the test, the participant stated that \textit{"the model can reproduce the desired sounds singular, \textbf{it fails to join all three of them effectively within a composition.
-I noted that there is always one of the three instruments that prevail over the others."}} The same participant also noticed that when attempting to combine multiple personalizations, there was an overlap of sounds and a prevalence of the most recently customized audio dataset.
+\textit{\textbf{Multiple audio concepts conflict.}} Several users showed interest in repeatedly personalizing the same model by incorporating multiple text–audio concepts to test whether the model could handle multiple concepts simultaneously or if this would lead to an exclusive overlap of concepts.
+P2\textsuperscript{*} states that \textit{``Fine-tuning the model greatly increases the quality in the generation of one specific genre, but it also lowers the average quality when generating music from completely different genres.''} P5 claims that \textit{``The fine-tuning overlay \textbf{only works individually.}''} P13 expressed the desire to train the model with three different text–audio pairs (bass, drums, and synth lead sound) to generate a track containing all three sound classes.
+After completing the test, the participant stated that \textit{``the model can reproduce the desired sounds singular, \textbf{it fails to join all three of them effectively within a composition.
+I noted that there is always one of the three instruments that prevail over the others.''}} The same participant also noticed that when trying to combine multiple personalizations, there was an overlap of sounds, with the most recently customized audio dataset dominating.
+This issue is also known as catastrophic forgetting~\cite{plitsis2023investigating}.